A stable infinity-category of Lagrangian cobordisms: Introduction

 It is possible that Lagrangian cobordisms could be profitably considered in a diverse range of settings.
-There is a long history of the subject~\cite{Arnold80, Audin85, Audin87, ArnoldNovikov, Chekanov, Eli84} with many recent advances~\cite{Oh, Cornea}.
-We will restrict to a geometric setup (which we learned from the well-known references~\cite{EliashGromov, Eliash}) where we have some intuition for the situation.
+There is a long history of the subject~\cite{Arnold80, Audin85, Audin87, ArnoldNovikov, Chekanov, Eli84} with many recent advances~\cite{Oh, Cornea,biran-cornea,biran-cornea-2}.
+In this paper we decorate every idea in sight with the standard structures needed to define a $\ZZ$-graded Fukaya category over $\ZZ$, as we keep in mind a particular application to the Fukaya category.
+But the proof of the main theorem requires none of these auxiliary structures, and in particular one can define a version of the category of cobordisms for various structure groups.
+(See Section~\ref{section.structures}.)

-Throughout this paper, $M$ will be an exact symplectic manifold, with symplectic form $\omega_M$, fixed primitive $\omega_M = d\theta_M$, and Liouville vector field $Z_M$ defined by $\omega_M(Z_M, -) = \theta_M(-)$.
-It is a useful level of generality to assume that $Z_M$ is complete, and so the flow generated by $Z_M$ provides an $\R_{>0}$-action on $M$.
-We will use the term {\em dilation} to refer to the $\R_{>0}$-action, and the term {\em conical} to refer to sets that are $\R_{>0}$-invariant.

-\begin{example} Here are some examples of the exact symplectic manifolds we have in mind (roughly speaking, the first is a mildly degenerate instance of the second):

-(1) {\em Cotangent bundles}: fix a smooth (not necessarily compact) base manifold $X$, and let $M = T^*X$ be its cotangent bundle equipped with $\theta_M$ the canonical one-form.
-The Liouville vector field $Z_M$ generates the fiberwise dilation.
-More generally, we could take a conical open subset $U\subset M = T^*X$.

-(2) {\em Weinstein manifolds}: suppose $M$ admits a proper, bounded-below Morse function $h:M\to \R$ such that $Z_M$ is gradient-like with respect to $h$.
-Such data naturally arises when $M\subset \C^n$ is a Stein or smooth affine complex variety: one can take $h$ to be a perturbation of the restriction of the standard unitary norm on $\C^n$, and $\theta_M$ to correspond to the gradient of $h$ via the symplectic form.
-More generally, we could consider a conical open subset $U\subset M$. \end{example}

-To control the noncompact nature of $M$, it is useful to assume various taming hypotheses near infinity.
-We refer the reader to Section~\ref{sect: geometric setup} below for the approach we adopt in this paper (though no doubt there are worthwhile alternative approaches depending on the application).
-In particular, we assume $M$ is the interior of a manifold with corners $\ol M$ so that the closures in $\ol M$ of any two disjoint conical subsets of $M$ continue to be disjoint.
-Some convenient notation: we will write $M^\oo = \ol M \setminus M$ for the boundary of $\ol M$, and given a subset $A\subset M$, we will write $\ol A$ for the closure of $A$ inside of $\ol M$, and $A^\oo = \ol A\setminus A = \ol A \cap M^\oo$ for the part of $\ol A$ lying in the boundary $M^\oo$.

-We will also work with background structures enabling us to speak about Lagrangian submanifolds of $M$ equipped with brane structures.